Cost of LivingUpdated March 2026

 LowNational avg: $400High

 Four distinct seasons mean you're paying for both heating and cooling, plus the freeze-thaw cycle does a number on foundations and pipes.
 In Lowell, that climate reality intersects with an economy built on a regional hub economy where state government jobs provide stability and local shops fill the gaps.
-The result for transportation costs is a market where a balanced labor pool where you'll find competitive quotes if you shop around.
+The result for transportation costs is a market where a balanced labor pool where you'll find competitive pricing if you compare options.
 A median household income of $50K frames what's affordable — and what isn't.

 What Matters Most